-The Nexus Network is a distributed proving infrastructure that makes zero-knowledge proofs practical at scale.
-It operates as a verifiable supercomputer.
+The Nexus network is a globally distributed proving system that makes zero-knowledge proofs efficient and accessible at scale.
+It functions as a verifiable supercomputer—coordinating computation, verifying results, and rewarding contribution.

-The Nexus Network operates through two main components:
+The Nexus Layer 1 network operates through two core components:

 Nexus Orchestrator